New! MURAL: Alaa Awad

 Route 2 Overpass, St. Anthony’s Parking Lot, facing MASS MoCA

-An award winning muralist currently in residency at Willapa Bay in Oysterville, WA, Corwin Levi will be creating a large scale mural in downtown North Adams this summer.
+An award winning muralist currently in residency at Willapa Bay in Oysterville, WA, Corwin Levi is a multi-media artist working in video, sculpture and painting.

 UNVEILING: August 28th